sshlog/agent/readme.md

   - Trigger a script if anyone runs the "nmap" command.
   - Send an e-mail if a particular username uploads a file via scp

-Active configuraitons are located in /etc/sshlog/conf.d/
+Active configurations are located in /etc/sshlog/conf.d/

-Sample configurations for reference are located in /etc/sshlog/samples/ and additional [documentation describing the configuration files can be found here](daemon/config_samples/readme.md)
+Sample configurations for reference are located in /etc/sshlog/samples/

+Detailed configuration documentation is available in the [daemon/config_samples/](daemon/config_samples/readme.md) folder

 ## Custom Plug-ins